-The length of treatment depends on the type of debridement.
 Surgical debridement is the quickest method.
-Nonsurgical debridement may take 2-6 weeks or longer.
+Nonsurgical debridement may take 2 to 6 weeks or longer.

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 It may take the wound many weeks to heal.
-A specific wound-care program will be suggested to speed your recovery.
+Wound care will need to continue at home.

 Call Your Doctor

-Signs of infection, including fever and chills
+Signs of infection, such as fever and chills

-Pain that you cannot control with the medications you were given
+Pain that you cannot control with the medicine

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

-Last reviewed November 2018 by
+Last reviewed July 2021 by

 EBSCO Medical Review Board